-This is a big problem with certain species, because as a turtle grows larger you will need to accommodate it by providing for a larger tank (keeping in mind the 10 gallon per inch of turtle shell rule).
+This is a big problem with certain species because as a turtle grows larger you will need to accommodate it by providing for a larger tank (keeping in mind the 10 gallons per inch of turtle shell rule).

 What You Will Need to Take Care of a Painted Turtle